iluwatar/java-design-patterns/double-dispatch/README.md

 **Programmatic Example**

-The Double Dispatch pattern is used to handle collisions between different types of game objects.
+The Double Dispatch pattern in Java is used to handle collisions between different types of game objects.
 Each game object is an instance of a class that extends the `GameObject` abstract class.
-The `GameObject` class has method `collision`, which is overridden in each subclass to define the behavior when a collision occurs with another game object.
+The `GameObject` class has a `collision(GameObject)` method, which is overridden in each subclass to define the behavior when a collision occurs with another game object.
 Here is a simplified version of the `GameObject` class and its subclasses:

 ```java
 public abstract class GameObject {